AndreasPichler94/UE-Computer-Vision-Group-E/output/code/Readme.md

 ## Step-by-Step Guide to Docker
-This is a step-by-step guide to creating dokcer image, running the code in a docker container and retrieving results.
+This is a step-by-step guide to creating docker image, running the code in a docker container and retrieving results.

 #### Create a docker image
 1. Open a terminal and navigate to the "code" directory